 - Leveraging machine learning to optimize auction dynamics: When COVID-19 hit and the world pivoted to a work-from-home environment, we immediately saw a huge increase in traffic on our exchange.
 In order to continue scaling while being more efficient, we pivoted to a supervised machine learning approach.

 - Resolving latency in our TCP connection pooling subsystem: In order to optimize the exchange, every level of the auction process is analyzed, as even a minor efficiency can represent a sizable dollar figure when repeated billions of times a day.
-This extends beyond analyzing our own code, and can require looking down into the network stack to diagnose kernel-level interactions between our systems and our DSP partners.
-When we theorized that our TCP connection pooling subsystem might be subject to slow down when our downstream DSP partners’ system experienced degradations, we instrumented our system to analyze the conversations happening at the TCP/IP layer.
+This extends beyond analyzing our own code, and can require looking down into the network stack to diagnose kernel-level interactions between our systems and our demand-side platform (DSP) customers.
+When we theorized that our TCP connection pooling subsystem might be subject to slow down when our downstream DSP customers’ system experienced degradations, we instrumented our system to analyze the conversations happening at the TCP/IP layer.
 In those packets, we discovered patterns of latency in certain DSPs’ systems related to the relative dormancy of individual TCP sockets.
 Using any relatively dormant socket was found to increase latency, which could manifest as slightly longer auction times or auction timeouts.
 By identifying the source of these cases of latency, we were able to predict and avoid them.

 4. We run our own metal: minimize latency and optimize our infrastructure